ifBars/S1API/S1API/docs/phone-app.md

 Registration is automatic:

 - Ensure your app type is `public`.
-- S1API will instantiate it, register it, and spawn its UI/icon at runtime.
+- S1API will discover, instantiate, register, and spawn its UI/icon at runtime.
+No explicit registration code is needed from the modder.

 ## Orientation